-The complainer or subject of complaint should make their written appeal to the SG [insert link to Propriety & Ethics].
+The complainer or subject of complaint should make their written appeal to Propriety & Ethics.
 The written appeal should clearly set out the grounds for appeal, the outcome sought, and provide any supporting information and evidence.

 Grounds for appeal could include (but are not limited to):